aplemenos/periodic-task/README.md

 ```
 docker-compose up --build
 ```
-The configuration file supports a healthcheck that could be used to ping and verify the liveness of a DB repository.
+The configuration file supports a healthcheck that could be used to ping and verify the aliveness of a DB repository.

 ## Test the application
 To run the unit tests for the periodic-task microservice, execute the following command: